Updated: August 1, 2014

 Viber is a popular app for making video calls on your smartphone.
 Unlike Skype it was built to be on mobile first, and it only introduced a desktop client recently.

-In addition to video and voice calls, Viber offers text chat that includes the very Asia concept of stickers — in fact it just began offering premium, paid-for stickers to users.
+In addition to video and voice calls, Viber offers text chat that includes the very Asia concept of stickers.
+The app was bought by Japanese e-commerce giant Rakuten in early 2014, and there are plans to add gaming and shopping features in the future.

 Pros: Quality video calling.